ahs502/key-file-storage/README.md

 // Create file './db/users/hessam' containing this user data synchronously: kfs['users/hessam'] = {
     name: "Hessam",
-    age: 30
+    skills: {
+        java: 10,
+        csharp: 15
+    }
 };

-// Read file './db/users/hessam/skills' as a JSON object asynchronously: kfs('users/hessam/skills').then(skills => {
+// Read file './db/users/hessam/skills' as a JSON object asynchronously: kfs('users/hessam').then(function(hessamData) {
-    console.log("Hessam's java skill is ", skills.java);
+    console.log("Hessam's java skill is ",
+        hessamData.skills.java);
 });

 // Check whether file './db/users/mahdiar' exists or not asynchronously:
-'users/mahdiar' in kfs(exists => {
+'users/mahdiar' in kfs(function(error, exists) {
     if(exists) {
         console.log("We have Mahdiar's data!");
     }
 });

+// List the file names of all users in './db/users/' synchronously: var allUsers = kfs['users/'];
+//=> ['users/hessam', 'users/mahdiar', ... ]
 ```

 ## Contribute

 The code is simple and straightforward.
-It would be nice if you had any suggestions or contribution on it or detected any bug or issue.
+It would be appreciated if you had any suggestions or contribution on it or detected any bug or issue.

-+ See the code on [GitHub.com](https://github.com/ahs502/key-file-storage)
++ See the code on [GitHub.com (key-file-storage)](https://github.com/ahs502/key-file-storage)
 + Contact me by [my gmail address](ahs502@gmail.com)  *(Hessam A Shokravi)*